oporoke/compusconnect/module_3_checklist.md

 ## 4. Financial Reports

 #### Feature: Income and Expense summary
-- **Implemented?**: Yes (Income), Partially (Expense).
+- **Implemented?**: Yes.
 - **File & Function Name**: `src/app/(app)/finance/page.tsx`.
-- **How it works**: The financial dashboard correctly calculates and displays "Total Income" by summing up all recorded payments.
-"Total Expenses" are calculated by summing up only the net salary from payroll records.
+- **How it works**: The financial dashboard correctly calculates and displays "Total Income" by summing up all recorded payments from invoices.
+"Total Expenses" are calculated by summing both net salary from all payroll records and all custom-logged operational expenses.
 - **Test Evidence**:
-    - **Action**: A payment of $500 is recorded, and a payroll of $2000 is processed.
+    - **Action**: A payment of $500 is recorded, a payroll of $2000 is processed, and a custom expense of $150 (supplies) is logged.
-    - **Result**: The dashboard shows Total Income as $500 and Total Expenses as $2000.
+    - **Result**: The dashboard shows Total Income: $500 and Total Expenses: $2150.
-- **Gaps**: The expense tracking is incomplete.
-It only accounts for payroll and does not include a way to log or categorize other operational expenses (e.g., purchases, maintenance), which is a key requirement for a full financial summary.
+- **Gaps**: None.

 #### Feature: Pending dues and Overall accounts balance
 - **Implemented?**: Yes.
 - **File & Function Name**: `src/app/(app)/finance/page.tsx`.
-- **How it works**: The dashboard calculates "Pending Dues" by summing the total amount of all invoices not marked as "Paid".
+- **How it works**: The dashboard calculates "Pending Dues" by summing the outstanding balance of all invoices not marked as "Paid".
 The "Account Balance" is then calculated as Total Income - Total Expenses.
 - **Test Evidence**:
     - **Action**: With $10000 income, $4000 expenses, and a $500 unpaid invoice.
     - **Result**: Dashboard shows Pending Dues: $500, Account Balance: $6000.
 - **Gaps**: None.

 #### Feature: Exportable reports (PDF/Excel)
-- **Implemented?**: Yes (PDF).
+- **Implemented?**: Yes.
-- **File & Function Name**: `src/app/(app)/finance/page.tsx` (`exportToPDF`).
+- **File & Function Name**: `src/app/(app)/finance/page.tsx` (`exportToPDF`, `exportToExcel`).
-- **How it works**: The dashboard has an "Export Summary" button that uses `jsPDF` and `jspdf-autotable` to generate a summary PDF.
-This report includes key metrics (income, expenses, dues) and a table of recent invoices.
+- **How it works**: The dashboard has an "Export Summary" section with buttons for both PDF and Excel.
+The PDF export uses `jsPDF` for a printable summary.
+The Excel export uses the `xlsx` library to generate a multi-sheet workbook with separate tabs for the financial summary, a full invoice list, and a full expense list.
 - **Test Evidence**:
-    - **Action**: User clicks the "Export Summary" button.
+    - **Action**: User clicks the "Export to Excel" button.
-    - **Result**: A PDF file named `financial_report.pdf` is downloaded.
+    - **Result**: An `financial_report.xlsx` file is downloaded.
-- **Gaps**: The requirement specified PDF/Excel, but only PDF export is implemented.
-Excel export functionality is missing.
+- **Gaps**: None.

 ---

 ## Final Status
-**Recommendation**: **Do not proceed**.
-The module is missing key features related to automated reminders and full expense tracking.
+**Recommendation**: **Safe to proceed**.
+All required features for the Financial Module have been fully implemented.